pouriavj/HyperCube/README.md

 # HyperCube
-A website named hypercube, based on bootstrap components.
+A website named hypercube, designed based on bootstrap components.